Skip to Content

 Basset hounds aren't really dumb dog breeds, they just have powerful nose they can't help but follow.

-So, as a pet owner you should be prepared to show plenty of patience while training your Basset Hound.
-During the training session, expect your Basset Hound to be a bit slow in responding.
+You should be prepared to show plenty of patience while training your Basset Hound.
+During training sessions, expect your Basset Hound to be a bit slow in responding.
+In addition, be prepared for them to get distracted with every possible scent.

 RECOMMENDED: 24 Fancy French Dog Breeds